mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 {{<img src="key-wrong.webp" max-width="500px">}}

-It fit snugly, and it was easy to plug Ethernet cables into it like that, so I thought that was right.
+It fit snugly, and it was easy to plug Ethernet cables into it, so I thought that was right.
 But I quickly noticed it was popping out of the patch panel every time I removed an Ethernet cable.

-"I must have done this backwards," I thought.
+"I must have done this backward," I thought.
 So I plugged the keys in from the rear.
 It was tougher to get them in, but they stayed in place better.

 {{<gallery caption="Embarrassingly, I thought this was how RJ45 patch keys were supposed to work for about six months.">}}
 {{<img src="still-wrong1.webp" max-width="420px">}}